DA0-DA0/retroactive-compensation-cf-worker/DESIGN.md

 }
 ```

-### `POST /:dao/rankings`
+### `POST /:dao/ratings`

-Fetch contributions and rankings for the active survey.
-Any DAO member can do this after the ranking period closes.
+Fetch contributions and ratings for the active survey.
+Any DAO member can do this after the rating period closes.

 #### Response